 One trauma expert, who has explored the effects of child abuse noted that when psychiatrists and psychologists see these children as young adults " they come up with all kinds of diagnoses, when in fact what they are simply doing is clumping together some of the outcomes from the pervasive early trauma."

 Symptoms associated with a traumatic stress disorder include various cognitive, behavioral, social and emotional concerns.These are often associated with the DSM-5 diagnosis of a Post Traumatic Stress Disorder (PTSD).
-As noted, young trauma victims may be misdiagnosed with various mental health concerns, when the primary diagnosis is a traumatic stress disorder.
-These may include depression or anxiety or ADHD, and/or other impulse control or executive function concerns.
-Symptoms associated with trauma in young people may also include withdrawal/avoidant and/or fearful and anxious behaviors, as well as externalizing, acting out and aggressive behaviors.They may also show high levels of physiological arousal (e.g., hyperactivity) and problems with attention and concentration.
+As noted, young trauma victims may be misdiagnosed

 In addition, trauma is a risk factor for psychological problems in children and adolescents that can extend into the adult years and predispose the young person to various psychologlogical concerns across the life span.
-This include substance use disorders, such as addiction to alcohol and other drugs.
+This includes substance use disorders, such as addiction to alcohol and other drugs.
 Failure to address the trauma may cloud the lives of these young people, not only during their growing up years, but also as adults.
-Trauma co-occurs with various mentla health concerns, and can exacerbate pre-existing mental health concerns in young people, as well as adults.
+Trauma co-occurs with various mental health concerns, and can exacerbate pre-existing mental health concerns in young people, as well as adults.

 Dr. O'Connor offers Psychological Testing and Assessment services.
 These include trauma informed assessments for children, adolescents and young adults.